 Vinyl siding is commonly considered to be relatively maintenance-free.
 One thing that makes it so is the fact that it doesn't need to be painted.
 It comes with a color mixed with the material that is more or less permanent.
 But over time the color can fade, and often unevenly on different areas of the house, due to different rates of sun exposure.
-And whether it's faded or not, if you weren't the one to pick the siding you might not be crazy about the color, to begin with.
-The good news is, you can paint vinyl siding.
+And whether it's faded or not, if you weren't the one to pick the siding, you might not be crazy about the color to begin with.
+The good news is that you can paint vinyl siding.
 Just be aware that the siding will be only as maintenance-free as the paint itself.
 Also, there are some rules and limitations to follow when painting vinyl siding.

 Check Your Warranty